isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

     # Launch provisioning of the VM
     terraform apply --state=$PORTAL_DEPLOYMENTS_ROOT'/'$PORTAL_DEPLOYMENT_REFERENCE'/terraform.tfstate' $PORTAL_APP_REPO_FOLDER'/gcp/terraform'

-This block is quite obvious: deploy the defined Terraform template to the cloud provider.
+This block is quite obvious: deploy the defined |terraform| template to the cloud provider.
 Keep in mind that the Portal will have already injected the needed credentials in the deployment environment, so you don’t need to care about that.